-If you are adding a new post or editing your post content, you can make your post sticky by going to Publish > Visibility: Public > Edit …
+If you are adding a new blog post or editing an existing item, you can make your post sticky by going to Publish > Visibility: Public > Edit …

-Select ‘Stick this post to the front page’, click OK, and remember to click Update to save your changes when finished …
+Click the checkbox next to ‘Stick this post to the front page’, click OK, and remember to click Update to save your new changes when finished …

-(Featured posts get added to the top of your blog page while all other entries get pushed down the page)
+(Sticky posts are added to the top of your blog posts summary page and other posts get pushed further down)

-Depending on your theme, your sticky post may also display to visitors differently than normal blog posts.
+Depending on the active theme you are using, your sticky posts can also display to your blog readers differently than normal posts.

-For example, it could have a distinct label and highlight color …
+For example, your sticky post can have a distinct label and highlight color …

-Here’s the same example with another theme installed …
+Here’s the same sticky blog post with another WordPress theme installed …

-(Featured posts can appear differently than regular posts)
+(Sticky posts can appear differently than other posts)

-Your blog post will stay sticky until you decide to “unstick” it.
+Your blog post will stay sticky for as long as you like.

 How To Unstick Your Blog Posts

-To unstick a post, return to your Posts > All Posts and select the ‘Sticky’ link on the Posts menu to display all entries with a sticky status …
+To unstick a post, go back to to your Table of Posts and click on the ‘Sticky’ link on the Posts menu to display all entries assigned a sticky status …

 Click on the ‘Quick Edit’ link …